‘Mad Men’ Spawns Real Heinz Campaign 50 Years After Don Draper’s Rejected Pitch

 — Alive With Ideas (@alivewithideas) March 20, 2017

-Of course, diehard Mad Men fans are familiar with some of the character’s other pitches for the famous company.
+Of course, diehard Mad Men fans are familiar with some of the characters’ other pitches for the famous company.
 Early episodes of the series featured Draper and his wingman, Harry Crane (Rich Sommer), trying to score a Rolling Stones-themed “Heinz is on our side” ad, while Peggy Olson (Elisabeth Moss) famously gave the company’s execs an animated “bean ballet” pitch with the tagline: “Home is where the Heinz is.”

 At the time, the Pittsburgh-based food company told the Pittsburgh Post-Gazette they were happy to get a shout-out on the popular drama series, although execs admitted they weren’t involved in the product placement in any way.